 FOR: National Trust for ScotlandNTS is always on the lookout for enthusiastic volunteers to join our Conservation Volunteer Groups based in Edinburgh, Glasgow, Perth, Aberdeen & Inverness.
 You will have the opportunity to learn new skills & work in beautiful gardens & stunning countryside throughout Scotland.
-Over 18 & reasonably fit.
-ASK: Julie Bond, 0131 4580315 email@example.com
+Must be over 18 & reasonably fit.
+ASK: Contact Julie Bond, 0131 4580315, firstname.lastname@example.org

 JOB: Conservation Volunteer - North East

 LOC: Dundee - to cover North East Scotland

 PAY: Training / expenses